 Step 2.
 Pre-hearing dispute resolution conference and mediation

-If the parties come to an agreement at any time during the DRC or mediation process, they can end the process.
-See Settlement agreement below for more information.
+If requested by the parties, a Tribunal facilitated mediation may be held to aid the parties in settling the matter.
+The parties may come to an agreement at any time during the DRC or mediation process.

 Step 3.
-Oral hearing
+Hearing

 Step 4.
 Appeals